| | |

 Sharing is caring!

-Learn what to knit for babies when you’re expecting.
+Learn what simple things to knit for babies when you’re expecting.
 Whether you’re pregnant with your first or fifth, these are the essential baby knits you really need.

 baby in crib with green knit pillow and pregnant mom knitting